W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 \subsubsection{Heisenberg algebra and the Hilbert space}

-For this purpose we start by introducing the subset $\mathcal{S}$ of $L^2(\Omega_\T)$ defined as the linear span of smooth maps that depend only on a finite number of coordinates $\varphi_{n,i}$.
-The vector space $\vesp$ we will consider is the subspace of $\Hil$ defined by
+Here we recall and extend some of the content of~\cite[Section 4]{GKRV}.
+Let $\mathcal{S}$ be the subset of $L^2(\Omega_\T)$ defined as the linear span of smooth maps that depend only on a finite number of coordinates $\varphi_{n,i}$.
+Further define a dense subspace $\vesp$ of $\Hil$ by